 - Kathmandu Titanium Cutlery Set 55g

-Water consumption is highly personal, I wasn’t sure how much water I would consume for hydration and cooking.
+Water consumption is highly personal and I wasn’t sure how much water I would consume for keep my body hydrated and cooking.

 I took a 2.5L hydration pack from my Osprey Manta 20.
-Atmos 65 doesn’t come with a bladder, but it has an inner compartment for a water reservoir and a hole for tubing.
+Atmos 65 doesn’t come with a bladder, but it has an inner compartment for a water reservoir.

-- 2x Backcountry meals (roast chicken and teriyaki beef) from Mountain Designs for 50% off
+- 2x Backcountry meals (roast chicken and teriyaki beef) from Mountain Designs at a 50% discounted price

 - 2x Cliff bars